A paradox of tournament seeding: Real-world illustrations

 Let us see two motivating examples.

-\begin{example} Assume the following hypothetical modifications to real-world results in the \href{https://en.wikipedia.org/wiki/2018_FIFA_World_Cup_qualification}{2018 FIFA World Cup qualification}: \begin{itemize} \item Wales vs.\ Republic of Ireland was 1-1 (instead of 0-1) on 9 October 2017 in \href{https://en.wikipedia.org/wiki/2018_FIFA_World_Cup_qualification_\%E2\%80\%93_UEFA_Group_D}{UEFA Group D}.
-Consequently, Wales would have been 18 and the Republic of Ireland would have been 17 points in that group, thus Wales would have advanced to the \href{https://en.wikipedia.org/wiki/2018_FIFA_World_Cup_qualification_\%E2\%80\%93_UEFA_Second_Round}{UEFA Second Round}.
+\begin{example} Assume the following hypothetical modifications to real-world results in the \href{https://en.wikipedia.org/wiki/2018_FIFA_World_Cup_qualification}{2018 FIFA World Cup qualification}: \begin{itemize} \item Wales vs.\ Republic of Ireland was 2-1 (instead of 0-1) on 9 October 2017 in \href{https://en.wikipedia.org/wiki/2018_FIFA_World_Cup_qualification_\%E2\%80\%93_UEFA_Group_D}{UEFA Group D}.
+Consequently, Wales would have had 20 and the Republic of Ireland would have had 16 points in that group, thus Wales would have advanced to the \href{https://en.wikipedia.org/wiki/2018_FIFA_World_Cup_qualification_\%E2\%80\%93_UEFA_Second_Round}{UEFA Second Round} due to having 14 points in the comparison of the runners-up.
 There Wales would have been in Pot 1 rather than Denmark, therefore the tie Wales vs.\ Denmark would have been possible (in fact, Denmark played against the Republic of Ireland).
 Suppose that Wales qualified for the World Cup instead of Denmark. \item The first leg of Sweden vs.\ Italy was 1-1 (instead of 1-0) on 10 November 2017 in the UEFA Second Round, hence Italy qualified for the World Cup. \end{itemize} In the \href{https://en.wikipedia.org/wiki/2018_FIFA_World_Cup_seeding}{draw for the 2018 FIFA World Cup}, the composition of the pots depended on the \href{https://www.fifa.com/fifa-world-ranking/ranking-table/men/rank/id11976/}{October 2017 FIFA World Ranking}.
 The only exception was the automatic assignment of the host---Russia---to Pot 1 besides the seven highest-ranked qualified teams.
 Hence Uruguay ($17$th in the relevant FIFA ranking) would have been drawn from Pot 3 as among the best $16$ teams, only Chile would have not qualified in the above scenario (Wales was the $14$th and Italy was the $15$th in the FIFA World Ranking of October 2017).

 The allocation of the teams in the above scenario is given in Table~\ref{Table1}.
 Consider what would have happened if the result of the match Paraguay ($34$) vs.\ Uruguay, played on 5 September 2017 in the \href{https://en.wikipedia.org/wiki/2018_FIFA_World_Cup_qualification_(CONMEBOL)}{South American qualifiers}, would have been 2-1 instead of 1-2.
 Then Uruguay would have remained second and Paraguay would have been fifth in this qualifying competition.
 Paraguay would have played against New Zealand ($122$) in the \href{https://en.wikipedia.org/wiki/2018_FIFA_World_Cup_qualification_(OFC\%E2\%80\%93CONMEBOL_play-off)}{OFC--CONMEBOL qualification play-off}, thus Peru ($10$) could not have qualified for the World Cup.
 Therefore, Uruguay would have been drawn from the stronger Pot 2 instead of Pot 3 merely due to its loss against Paraguay.
 It probably means a substantial advantage: in the 2018 FIFA World Cup, seven and two teams advanced to the knockout stage from Pots 2 and 3, respectively. \end{example}